Katello/katello.org/docs/user_guide/activation_keys/index.md

 ![Creating a Host Collection](./activation_key_create.png)

 - *Name*: This required option has few restrictions on format.
-However, since this name is used to identify the activation key to command line tools such as *subscription-manager* including spaces and non-ascii characters will need special consideration in such uses.
+However, since this name is used to identify the activation key to command line tools, such as *subscription-manager*, including spaces and non-ascii characters will need special consideration in such uses.

 - *Content Host Limit*: This option will control how many Content Hosts may be registered using the key.
 An "unlimited" value will not place any limits on usage.
 Specifying a quantity will limit the number of registered content hosts.
-Registering with an activation key consumes one of the available limit quantity, while unregistering makes it available again. (ie. This quantity is not a usage counter but a limit of actively registered content hosts.)
+Registering with an activation key consumes one of the available limit quantity, while unregistering makes it available again. (i.e. this quantity is not a usage counter but a limit of actively registered content hosts)

-- *Description*: A free form description.
+- *Description*: A free form text field that can be used to store a description of the key for later reference or for pseudo-tagging that can be used to search.

 - *Environment* and *Content View*: Although optional, at least one activation key used during registration must specify a content view.
-Taken in order specified to *subscription-manager*, the last activation key with a content view takes precedence.
+Activation keys are used in the order specified to *subscription-manager* meaning the last activation key with a content view takes precedence.

 The following example would use CV_B's content view: